jestjs/jest/README.md

 ### Using Babel

-To use [Babel](http://babeljs.io/), install required dependencies via `yarn`:
+To use [Babel](https://babeljs.io/), install required dependencies via `yarn`:

 ```bash
 yarn add --dev babel-jest @babel/core @babel/preset-env
 ```

-If you do not already have babel configured for your project, you can use Babel to target your current version of Node by creating a `babel.config.js` file in the root of your project:
+Configure Babel to target your current version of Node by creating a `babel.config.js` file in the root of your project:

 ```javascript
 // babel.config.js